jeffscyberjournal/CTFbin/BLUE.md

 ### Q4: Then change the payload to the given:  no response required
 	set payload windows/x64/shell/reverse_tcp

-### Q5: Run no response required
-	Then run and a meterpreter prompt appears.
+### Q5: Then run and a meterpreter prompt appears.

 	This states background using ctrl + Z, here is a summary of the important commands here:
 	Command	Does